 Intramural programs and sports include: flag football, soccer, badminton, 4-on-4 volleyball, basketball, whiffle ball, dodge ball, tennis, bocce ball, ultimate Frisbee, softball, and floor hockey.
 In addition to these sports there are numerous one-day tournaments including powder-puff football, table tennis, 3-on-3 basketball, and slow-pitch softball.
 Regional intramural tournaments against other universities in sports such as flag football and basketball are also available.
-Club sports for baseball, men's lacrosse, men's soccer, and hockey also exist.
+Club sports for men's lacrosse, men's soccer, and hockey also exist.
 These clubs compete on an informal basis with clubs from other colleges and universities.

-Learning Resource Center
+Timberwolf Learning Center

-Northwood University Learning Resource Centers provide a variety of programs and services to help students succeed and excel academically.
-All students are encouraged to participate in LRC programs and services, regardless of current class status or level of achievement.
+The Northwood University Timberwolf Learning Center provides a variety of programs and services to help students succeed and excel academically.
+All students are encouraged to participate in the TLC programs and services, regardless of current class status or level of achievement.
 All programs are available to Northwood students free of charge.

 Students may choose from three types of tutoring in the Timberwolf Learning Center (TLC).
 Drop-in tutoring is available without an appointment for Accounting Principles I & II, Developmental Math, Finite Math and College Algebra.
 Students may also sign up for a one-on-one tutor for any subject or join a tutor-led study group which meets weekly.
 In addition, student tutors periodically present learning strategy seminars on APA format, use of Excel, test taking, scholarship thank you letters, and more.
-Details are available in the TLC in Lower Strosacker and on my.northwood.edu.
+Details are available in the TLC in the lower Strosacker building and on my.northwood.edu.